Gerontological Education Toolkit

 These cases were designed so that students can use the ACES Essential Knowledge Domains and Nursing Actions as a framework for thinking about the care and planning of their nursing interventions.
 Students should be introduced to these concepts before implementing the cases.
 They will be more successful in the simulation scenarios if they review the introductory monologues and the recommended resources and tools prior to the simulation.

 We have included best practices but realize that treatments vary by region.
-Faculty may wish to include medications, treatments, and standards of care that are current practice in their areas.
+Faculty may wish to include medications, treatments, and standards of care that are current practice in their own geographic areas.

 BACK TO TOP | RETURN TO UNFOLDING CASES | RETURN TO ACES HOME